LACE: Lattice Attention for Cross-thread Exploration

-\paragraph{Emergent Exploration Capabilities.} We investigate the training dynamics to understand how the model learns to explore.
+\paragraph{LACE avoids mode collapse and maintains diverse exploration.} We investigate the training dynamics to understand how the model learns to explore.
 As shown in \cref{fig:exploration_comparison}, the baseline model suffers from mode collapse, evidenced by a continuous drop in entropy.
 In contrast, \shortname exhibits a unique pattern where entropy slowly rebounds after an initial decrease, accompanied by a steady rise in diversity scores.
 This suggests that the synergy between lattice attention and diversity rewards successfully enables \textbf{learned exploration}, allowing the model to actively seek diverse reasoning paths rather than converging to a single mode.
-Appendix~\cref{appendix:diversity_sensitivity,tab:diversity_sensitivity} further shows that the diversity reward behaves like a training-time temperature: the default weight provides the best balance between path coverage and focused best-path selection, while larger weights can improve Pass@4 on harder tasks but make stable self-selection harder. \paragraph{Collaborative Reasoning via Information Flow.} Lattice Attention utilizes a gating mechanism to regulate cross-thread information flow, providing a unique lens to analyze collaborative intensity across both temporal and semantic dimensions.
-Temporally, \cref{fig:gate_score} illustrates that information flow peaks during the core reasoning phase, exhibiting a diverge-then-converge strategy coinciding with the classical framework of human intelligence proposed by~\citep{guilford1967nature}, which distinguishes between divergent production and convergent production to arrive at a final correct solution.
-Semantically, \cref{fig:example_generation} reveals that this interaction is content-specific: high gate scores consistently align with critical tokens, such as exploration markers and self-assessment tags.
-This suggests that \shortname enables \textbf{context-aware collaboration}, where the model dynamically modulates cross-thread attention to manage the cognitive transition from hypothesis generation to logical convergence.
-Appendix~\cref{sec:gate_stats,appendix:layer_sync} further shows that synchronization concentrates in middle-to-late layers and peaks near Layer 26 across both model scales.
+Appendix~\cref{appendix:diversity_sensitivity,tab:diversity_sensitivity} further shows that the diversity reward behaves like a training-time temperature: the default weight provides the best balance between path coverage and focused best-path selection, while larger weights can improve Pass@4 on harder tasks but make stable self-selection harder. \paragraph{LACE communicates most when threads need peer context.}